 Families gather to feast together at midnight after Mass, others on Christmas Day.
 As these

-takes place during the hottest time of year (summer in the Southern Hemisphere) meals usually feature picana, a soup made of chicken, beef, corn and spices that is eaten traditionally on Christmas.
+takes place during the hottest time of year (summer in the Southern Hemisphere) meals usually feature picana, a soup made of chicken, beef, corn, spices and wine which is eaten traditionally on Christmas.
 The table is also set with salads, roast pork (lechón) or roast beef, and an abundance of tropical fruit.
 In Santa Cruz many people eat turkey or roast chicken at this time, similar to US Thanksgiving turkeys, although none of the other foods that accompany it are similar to an American Thanksgiving meal.

 For the same reasons, the table is often adorned with fresh flowers.
 At midnight the families toast with champagne or wine and eat taffy-filled wafer cookies called "turrón".
 Others drink a beverage similar to eggnog called cola de mono.
 Children sing "villancicos" - holiday songs.
 On Christmas morning it is customary to drink hot chocolate and eat buñuelos (a type of pastry drizzled with syrup).